DaertML/llm-gw/README.md

 - simple-tracking-web-rag: adds a service that ingests, chunks and indexes documents, and wraps LLM calls around it, so you can communicate with it through the Open Web UI

 # Special thanks
 I would like to thank the effort of Pablo Dafonte Iglesias, again, as someone who has guided me into trying this, so that, we go to the next step in covering AI needs.
-That's what I'm missing the enterprise part of thinking :)
+That's what I'm missing the enterprise part of thinking :) Thank you Pablo! 🤗